Nincodedo/Ninbot/docs/configuration/index.md

 Name: streamingRole

 Usage: Role ID for role you want to be assigned when someone starts streaming.

-## Conversation Channels
-Name: conversationChannels

-Usage: Channel IDs that Ninbot can have normal conversations in.
-Managed by the Conversation command.

-## Leaderboard Name
-Name: leaderboardName

-Usage: Name of the server wide leaderboard for the Leaderboard, Win, and Lose commands.

 ## Topic Change Channel
 Name: topicChangeChannel